olivia76/cpp-sas7bdat/README.md

 - https://github.com/tk3369/SASLib.jl
 - https://pypi.org/project/sas7bdat/

-The C++ external polymorphism design is used internally at 2 levels:
+The C++ external polymorphism design is used internally at 3 levels:

 - For the dataset's columns
+- For the data source
-- For the datasink
+- For the data sink

 ### Datset's columns